kreatolinux/.github/profile/README.md

 And run it: `docker run -it kreato/builder bash`

 # Get Started
-To compile a rootfs, you can use [nyaastrap v3](https://github.com/kreatolinux/nyaa3)
+To compile a rootfs, you can use [kreastrap](https://github.com/kreatolinux/src)

 # Contributing
-You can package things to [nyaa-repo](https://github.com/kreatolinux/nyaa-repo), improve code quality on Kreato Linux projects, or just be a tester and test the latest Docker and rootfs tarball builds.
+You can package things to [kpkg-repo](https://github.com/kreatolinux/kpkg-repo), improve code quality on Kreato Linux projects, or just be a tester and test the latest Docker and rootfs tarball builds.

-You can find documentation of how to package things on the manpages [on the nyaa repository](https://github.com/kreatolinux/nyaa3).
+You can find documentation of how to package things on the manpages [on the source tree](https://github.com/kreatolinux/src).

 Kreato Linux has a lot of projects and i do make mistakes.
 My code quality might be bad in some areas, but you can always contribute and improve them!